SporkCode/Spork/src/CSS/README.md

 ### Caching

-The compiler will cache results when returning CSS as a string automatically as long as a cache has been configured.
+The compiler will cache results when returning CSS as a string automatically when a cache has been configured.
 This is most useful when used in with the [CSS View Helpers](../View/Helper/CSS/README.md).

-To configure a cache include the name of service manager service in the compilers configuration.
+To configure a cache include the service name of an Zend\Cache\Storage\Adapter\AbstractAdapter instance in the compilers configuration.
 See example above.
 You can also enable caching by calling the setCache() function.

 Notes:
  - Cache has no effect when a destination file or directory is specified.